bwarren2/objective_impeachment/PITCHME.md

 ## What the US Constitution Says

-> *The President*, Vice President and all civil Officers of the United States, *shall be removed from Office on Impeachment for, and Conviction of*, Treason, *Bribery*, or other high Crimes and Misdemeanors.

-US Constitution, Article 2, Section 4.
+"*The President*, Vice President and all civil Officers of the United States, *shall be removed from Office on Impeachment for, and Conviction of*, Treason, *Bribery*, or other high Crimes and Misdemeanors." - [US Constitution, Article 2, Section 4.](https://www.archives.gov/founding-docs/constitution-transcript#toc-section-4--2)

 (Emphasis mine)